GetStream/protocol/README.md

    - `profile: language to generate code for
    - `output_dir` is a directory where you want to put generated code in

-## Mock SFU generation for Coordinator QA testing
+### Mock SFU generation for REST QA testing

+Mostly an internal thing, if you do not work at Stream you probably do not need this :)

 Run `./generate.sh ts-node <output>`.
 This will generate a TypeScript Node.js server, the generated code will only contain SFU endpoints and models that are required by the coordinator API.